 - Installed Exciter(s): Select Single (A) or Dual (A/B), depending on the number of installed exciters.
-If you have upgraded your transmitter to dual exciters, you may have already been prompted to change this configuration. - LVPS Hardware: Select Single LVPS: A or Dual LVPS: A/B, depending on the number of installed LVPS modules.
-The standard transmitter ships with dual LVPS modules. - LVPS Voltage: Set the default LVPS voltage (between 40 and 53 V) used by the transmitter during normal operation.
+If you have upgraded your transmitter to dual exciters, you may have already been prompted to change this configuration. - LVPS Hardware: Select Single LVPS: 1A, Single LVPS: 1B, Dual LVPS: 1A/1B, 3 LVPS: 1A/B & 2A, or 4 LVPS: 1A/B & 2A/B, depending on the number of installed LVPS modules.
+The standard transmitter ships with four LVPS modules, but can be upgraded up to eight. - LVPS Voltage: Set the default LVPS voltage (between 40 and 53 V) used by the transmitter during normal operation.
 Under fault conditions, if the LVPS voltage requires an increase, the control system automatically increases the LVPS voltage, then decreases it back to the set value when the fault condition clears.
 This setting should not require adjustment. - Fan Speed: Set the default speed of the transmitter's cooling fans to a percentage between 63 and 100% of the maximum speed during normal operation.
 The 63% default corresponds to a fan voltage of approximately 31 V. A 100% setting corresponds to approximately 48 V. Under fault conditions, the control system determines if an increase in fan speed is required and automatically adjusts the fan speed.